s-fifteen-instruments/QKDServer/README.md

-This package implements the s-fifteen QKD business logic.
+This package takes care of the s-fifteen QKD-based key generation business logic.
-It ties together the quantum channel and the classical channel and creates encryption keys as a result
+It ties together the quantum channel and the classical channel and generates encryption keys ready for consumption.